-In 2017, MPC commissioned a feasibility study on constructing a village hall on a small part of the Melton Road playing field siteRecreation Ground.
+In 20172023, MPC commissioned a feasibility study on constructing a village hall on a small part of the Melton Road Recreation Ground.
 However, in the light of understandable concerns about the loss of greenspace in a growing community which is heavily used, it was decided not to take this project forward.
-Instead it was agreed that the existing pavilionPavilion would be demolished and a replacement building, incorporating public toilets, would be built in the same location with the same footprint.
-Planning permission for this has beenwas granted and demolition is expected to take place in 2021 and the new pavilionPavilion is due to be completed inconstructed in September 2022.
-Full details can be found on the website https://melton-suffolk-pc.gov.uk/recreation/pavilionPavilion-project/
+Instead it was agreed that the existing Pavilion would be demolished and a replacement building, incorporating public toilets, would be built in the same location with the same footprint.
+Planning permission was granted and the new Pavilion is due to be completed in September 2022-opened a new Pavilion.
+MPC office manages the facility to a high standard and it now offers a bright and clean space.
+It has been successful in offering a small meeting place in the heart of the village and compliments the accommodation available at the Burness Parish Rooms.
+Take up of space has been strong with regular community activities such as armchair yoga, dance school, actor training and ......
+Being provided.
+Bookings are managed through an active booking system available on the MPC website. \Full details of